Mark out and drill the holes, Photograph 6. As the holes C on the bottom frame are

 drill and mark the lathe's centre position onto the frame using the tailstock barrel

-to feed it into the centre drill, Photograph 7.
-Open up using a drill 8.2mm diameter
+to feed it into the centre drill, Photograph 7, then drill 8.2mm diameter though

-though you may wish to change this value, explanation later.
+you may wish to change this size, explanation later.

 You will need a rotary table of at least 150mm diameter to use the following method